redstone-finance/redstone-evm-connector/README.md

 ## How it works

-At a top level, transferring data to an EVM environment requires packing an extra payload to a user's transaction and processing the message on-chain. transfering data to EVM envioronment requires packing extra payload to user transaction and processing the message in an on-chain environment.
+At a top level, transferring data to an EVM environment requires packing an extra payload to a user's transaction and processing the message on-chain.
 ### Data packing

 1. Relevant data needs to be fetched from the RedStone api